Avani’s areas of work

 Avani is an Attorney of the High Court of South Africa (with Right of Appearance) and a member of the Legal Practice Council.
 She holds B.Comm. and LL.B. degrees from the University of Pretoria.

 Avani focuses on public law, information rights and media law, data privacy, and electoral law at the domestic, regional, and international levels, with a particular interest in advising clients in the areas of freedom of expression, online regulation, and privacy in Africa.
-She is also a director and co-founder of Power Singh Inc. (2018-).

 Before forming ALT Advisory, Avani practised media law at Webber Wentzel (2011-14) and public law at the Legal Resources Centre (2014-17), and she clerked at the Constitutional Court of South African (2010, Justice Thembile Skweyiya) and the International Criminal Court (2013, Judge Chile Eboe-Osuji).